Jacarte/jacarte.github.io/_posts/2019-21-03-NonIntrusiveJSFunctionCoverage.md

 tags: [Fuzzing, JS, Graal, Coverage]
 comments: true
 ---

-I would like to try to make a simple instrumentation tool, to measure things like code coverage, correctness attraction experimentation and code analysis in JS programs, but, without modifying the JS code itself.
+I'm keen to develop a rudimentary instrumentation tool capable of measuring aspects such as code coverage, correctness attraction experimentation, and code analysis in JS programs, all without altering the JS code itself.

-Do you remember <a href="https://www.graalvm.org/docs/why-graal/" target="_blank">Graal</a> and Truffle ?
-Well ... there is an <a href="https://www.graalvm.org/docs/why-graal/" target="_blank">open source JS engine implementation</a>.
-Why GraalJS instead V8 source code ?
-Because we love Java and I want to implement this idea in the fastest way, besides that, the GraalJS architecture is more understandable than the C one :(.
+Remember <a href="https://www.graalvm.org/docs/why-graal/" target="_blank">Graal</a> and Truffle?
+There exists an <a href="https://www.graalvm.org/docs/why-graal/" target="_blank">open source JS engine implementation</a> featuring these technologies.
+Why choose GraalJS over V8's source code?
+Primarily, it's due to our affinity for Java and the desire to implement this idea as swiftly as possible.
+Moreover, the architecture of GraalJS is more comprehensible than that of C.

-All languages can be translated to an AST (Abstract Syntax Tree) and then the compiler traverses it at least once.
-Interpreter evaluation of code visit each node of the AST executing the specifi semantic of nodes, for example, a math operation node:
+All languages can be translated into an Abstract Syntax Tree (AST), which the compiler then traverses at least once.
+During the interpreter evaluation of code, each node of the AST is visited, executing the specific semantics of the nodes.
+For instance, for a mathematical operation node:

-1. Evaluate left child
+1. Evaluate the left child.
-2. Evaluate right child
+2. Evaluate the right child.
-3. Operate results
+3. Perform the operation on the results.
-4. Return result
+4. Return the result.

-What if we want to count the *sum* operations in any JS script?
-The simplest idea is to check the operator type and augment a global counter variable in the node behavior.
+Suppose we wish to count the number of sum operations in any JS script.
+The simplest approach would be to identify the operator type and increment a global counter variable within the node behavior.

 **Registering function entering**

-For a concrete example, I want to measure the function coverage of a JS script execution.
-The architecture of the GraalJS implementation ensures each AST node implements his own behavior.
-So, maybe there is a "function node" or something like that.
+Let's consider a specific example: measuring the function coverage of a JS script execution.
+The architecture of the GraalJS implementation ensures that each AST node is responsible for its own behavior.
+As such, there could very well be a "function node" or something similar.

-So, first, we look for the <a href="https://github.com/graalvm/graaljs/blob/master/graal-js/src/com.oracle.truffle.js/src/com/oracle/truffle/js/nodes/function/FunctionBodyNode.java" target="_blank">Function Node implementation</a>
+So, our first step is to examine the <a href="https://github.com/graalvm/graaljs/blob/master/graal-js/src/com.oracle.truffle.js/src/com/oracle/truffle/js/nodes/function/FunctionBodyNode.java" target="_blank">implementation of the Function Node</a>.

 ```java
 package com.oracle.truffle.js.nodes.function;